 James Jesse Strang was shot on a dock on Beaver Island in June 1856.
 He died in July.
 His kingdom dissolved within weeks.
 His followers dispersed across the Midwest, most of them returning to ordinary life with an experience they rarely discussed in later years.
 The island was resettled by the Irish fishermen who had preceded the Saints, and the tabernacle rotted quietly into the Michigan forest.

 Within a generation, Strang was largely forgotten.
-His name appeared in footnotes to the history of early Mormonism, in occasional newspaper retrospectives, in the local memory of Beaver Island’s surviving residents.
+His name appeared in footnotes to the history of early Mormonism, in occasional newspaper retrospectives, and in the local memory of Beaver Island’s surviving residents.
 The vast engine of American publicity that had made him famous moved on to other celebrities, other scandals, other confidence men.

 But Miles Harvey’s great point—the point that gives The King of Confidence its genuine urgency—is that Strang’s disappearance from popular memory is itself a kind of illusion.
 The conditions that produced him never disappeared.
 The hunger for certainty in uncertain times, the willingness to follow a confident voice when institutions have failed, the particular susceptibility of communities under economic stress to leaders who offer simple answers to complex questions: these are permanent features of the American landscape, not historical curiosities.